-We have a new Outstanding Teaching Assistant Programme (OTAP) running after February half term
+Outstanding Teaching Assistant Programme (OTAP)

-The Outstanding Teaching Assistant Programme is for teaching assistants who are, or who have the potential to be, outstanding in their roles.
+The Outstanding Teaching Assistant Programme (OTAP) is an accredited course for teaching assistants who are, or who have the potential to be, outstanding in their roles.
 It is intended to develop the potential for teaching assistants to have a wider impact on improving the quality of teaching and learning across the school.
 Designed and facilitated by experienced school leaders and teachers, the OTAP forms part of the OLEVI Teaching & Learning Syllabus which has gained a national reputation for raising standards in teaching and learning.